-4. Be enthusiastic, regardless of the turnout.
-If only one or two people come, you may have to alter your plan and overview some of the material you wanted to cover.
-Be positive and ask them if they know of anyone else who might be interested.
+If only one or two people come, remain positive and ask them if they know of anyone else who might be interested.
 Tell them you are really looking forward to the Bible study.

-6. Be careful to plan the actual group time.
-Give yourself extra time for flexibility so you end on time.
-You don’t want to run long the first group.
-You might plan your first group something like this:
+Give yourself extra time for flexibility so you can end on time.
+You don’t want the first group to run long.
+Here’s a sample schedule for your first meeting:

 ©1994-2019 Cru.
 All Rights Reserved.